Lawyer Advertising and Solicitation

 Checklist for Lawyers who Advertise

-The bar’s Legal Ethics Department provides a primary function in the role of monitoring lawyer advertising and will continue to monitor and alert lawyers of violations or potential violations of the Rules of Professional Conduct, primarily Rules 7.1 – 7.5, in an endeavor to help lawyers avoid the disciplinary process.
+The bar’s Legal Ethics Department provides a primary function in the role of monitoring lawyer advertising and will continue to monitor and alert lawyers of violations or potential violations of the Rules of Professional Conduct, primarily Rules 7.1 – 7.5, in an effort to help lawyers avoid the disciplinary process.
 Ethics Counsel will issue non-compliance letters to alert lawyers of problematic electronic advertisements, including Internet, radio, and television advertisements.

 Legal Ethics Opinions (LEO) are written based on a hypothetical set of facts presented by the requesting attorney and reflect the judgment of the Standing Committee on Legal Ethics (Committee).
 The opinions are not binding on any judicial or administrative tribunal.
 An LEO applies ethics rules to a hypothetical set of facts and states whether the activity or conduct complies with or violates such ethics rules.
 The Committee will not decide questions of law, nor will it make any factual determinations.
 Also, the Committee will not issue an opinion if a prior LEO is dispositive of the inquiry.
 Finally, the Committee may decline to issue an opinion if the issue or question raised is the subject of collateral litigation or a pending bar complaint.
-If you need a timely response to a question about lawyer advertising and solicitation, please consult with the Ethics Hotline: (804) 775-0564.
+If you need a timely response to a question about lawyer advertising and solicitation, please consult with the Ethics Hotline: (804) 775-0564 or email@example.com.

 A member of the bar may request an Informal Opinion by completing the “Legal Ethics Opinion Request Form,” which is available for download below*; or you can contact Kristi Hall at (804) 775-0557 or firstname.lastname@example.org to arrange to have the form faxed or mailed to you.